StingraySoftware/HENDRICS/README.md

 $ MPreadevents 002A.evt 002B.evt
 Opening 002A.evt
-Saving events and info to 002A_ev.p
+Saving events and info to 002A_ev.nc
 Opening 002B.evt
-Saving events and info to 002B_ev.p
+Saving events and info to 002B_ev.nc
 ```
-This will create new files with a `_ev.p` extension (`_ev.nc` if you use netCDF4), containing the event times and the energy _channel_ (`PI`) of each event
+This will create new files with a `_ev.nc` extension (`_ev.p` if you don't use netCDF4), containing the event times and the energy _channel_ (`PI`) of each event

 ### 2. Calibrating event lists
 Use `MPcalibrate`.
 You can either specify an `rmf` file with the `-r` option, or just let it look for it in the NuSTAR `CALDB` (the environment variable has to be defined!)
 ```
 #!console

-$ MPcalibrate 002A_ev.p 002B_ev.p
+$ MPcalibrate 002A_ev.nc 002B_ev.nc
-Loading file 002A_ev.p...
+Loading file 002A_ev.nc...
 Done.
 ###############ATTENTION!!#####################

 Rmf not specified.
 Using default NuSTAR rmf.

 ###############################################
-Saving calibrated data to 002A_ev_calib.p
+Saving calibrated data to 002A_ev_calib.nc
-Loading file 002B_ev.p...
+Loading file 002B_ev.nc...
 Done.
 ###############ATTENTION!!#####################

 Rmf not specified.
 Using default NuSTAR rmf.

 ###############################################
-Saving calibrated data to 002B_ev_calib.p
+Saving calibrated data to 002B_ev_calib.nc
 ```
-This will create two new files with `_ev_calib.p` suffix that will contain energy information.
+This will create two new files with `_ev_calib.nc` suffix that will contain energy information.
 Optionally, you can overwrite the original event lists.
 ### 3. Producing light curves
 Choose carefully the binning time (option `-b`).
 Since what we are interested in is a power spectrum, this binning time will limit our maximum frequency in the power spectrum.
 We are here specifying 2^-8 =0.00390625 for binning time (how to use the `-b` option is of course documented.
 Use `-h` FMI).
 Since we have calibrated the event files, we can also choose an event energy range, here between 3 and 30 keV.